iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.michigan.MiCovidExposure___1.3/report.md

 <img src="5_star_reviews_wordcloud.png" alt="gov.michigan.MiCovidExposure 5 reviews"/>
 </p>

+> Thank you for being alert on this particular virus that's been going around.
+But now I also see it over there in Hong Kong as well.
+Please keep things updated as much as possible for this virus thank you<br> :date: __2021-06-15 15:46:38__

 > I'm very happy with the app and yes I have uninstalled it because I have been working on getting my second shot 💉 for the covid-19 I've been tested for it 7 times now and been negative for it every time !<br> :date: __2021-05-25 21:32:18__

 > I am vancited<br> :date: __2021-05-24 12:43:57__